cs1302uga/cs1302-api-app/README.rst

 Project Description
 *******************

-Your goal is to implement, from scratch, a GUI application in Java 17 using JavaFX 17 that incorporates a preponderance of the topics introduced in this course in a way that demonstrates that you have met the learning outcomes related to those topics.
+Your goal is to implement, from scratch, an application in Java 17 using JavaFX 17 that incorporates a preponderance of the topics introduced in this course in a way that demonstrates that you have met the learning outcomes related to those topics.

-To get started, you must **pick one** the following app categories for this
-project:

-1. External API Tool; or
-2. Arcade Game.

-A brief description of each category is provided below.

-External API Tool
-   Integrate two or more external RESTful JSON APIs into your app so that your users don't need to utilize multiple services themselves to get the information or content that they want.
+   Your application must integrate two or more external RESTful JSON APIs so that your users don't need to utilize multiple services themselves to get the information or content that they want.
 Your app needs to do more than just download and display responses from the external APIs, it needs to combine the responses in some meaningful